davist11/jQuery-Simple-Validate/README.markdown

 This is a light-weight form validation plugin.
 All it does is check if a field is empty, or if an email field is a properly formatted email address.

-To mark a field as valid, just add a class of **required** to the field.
+To mark a field as required, just add a class of **required** to the field.
 To make sure the email is a valid email address, also add a class of **email** to the field.
 Then, just call the plugin on the form.

 ### Defaults:
 <pre>$('form.required-form').simpleValidate({